schmidsi/melon-reporting/docs/01-thesis/02-introduction/01-problemstatement/03-Boundaries.md

 This thesis focuses on the possibilities of auditing of funds running on the blockchain.
 This also implies the immutability of on-chain data and the blockchain as the single source of truth.

-Furthermore do we not include any aspect of other traditional financial auditing such as: Third-party risks, company structure audits, internal control policies, banking reconciliation (not necessary) and others.
+Furthermore do we not include any aspect of other traditional financial auditing such as: Third-party risks, company structure audits, internal control policies, banking reconciliation (not necessary), taxes and others.

 That said, an auditor can still perform these audits and place its signed opinion on-chain.